Assistance for Isolated Children Scheme

 $10,417 per year, made up of 2 parts:

 We pay the parent or carer.
-However, you can choose to have your payments paid to the student’s school or the boarding provider.
+However, you can choose to have your payments paid to the child’s school or the boarding provider.

 You get your payment 4 times a year in advance for: